 First, it only runs on commands that resolve the dependency graph: update, require, remove. composer install from a lock file is untouched, exactly as Christophe Coevoet argued during review: filtering at install time would break the lock file's reproducibility guarantee the moment an advisory landed, silently re-resolving the graph on machines that were only meant to replay it.
 This is a deliberate design choice, not an oversight.

 Second, the filter relies on advisories exposed by the configured repositories.
-For Packagist.org this means the aggregated feed covering FriendsOfPHP, GitHub, Drupal SA, and the rest.
-For private Composer repositories it means whatever the repository itself advertises.
+For Packagist.org this means the aggregated feed of FriendsOfPHP and the GitHub Advisory Database.
+For other Composer repositories — whether public (such as packages.drupal.org) or private — it means whatever the repository itself advertises.

 Because the feature lives in the resolver, it subsumes what roave/security-advisories was doing.
 The Composer 2.9 release notes say so directly: "if you are currently using roave/security-advisories to block packages with known vulnerabilities, this feature replaces it fully and you can remove the dependency on this package."